All Episodes

 It was the most disgusting thing I've ever read, but I'm not surprised.

-I mean, this is the same newspaper, the Courier Journal, that after Rand was assaulted and nearly killed, their headline was Rand Paul, a less than perfect neighbor.
+I mean, this is the same newspaper, the Courier Journal, that after Rand was assaulted and nearly killed, their headline was, Rand Paul, a less than perfect neighbor.

-We had Casey Hunt on MSNBC that week as I watched my husband barely able to breathe, struggling for breath and in excruciating pain.
+We had Casey Hunt on MSNBC that week as I watched my husband barely able to breathe, struggling for breath and in excruciating pain, Casey Hunt on MSNBC laughed, read the story, and said it was her favorite story of the week.

 Laughing.

-And there's there's no committee looking into that.
+And there's no committee looking into that.

-Now, Democrats were either a silent, B, they just lied to us and said they were mostly peaceful when obviously they they were not, or C, they went as far as Kamala Harris, you know, you know, shooting out uh a tweet with a bail fund uh link for the people responsible for the rioting, and and she never got held accountable.
+Or C, they went as far as Kamala Harris, you know, you know, shooting out a tweet with a bail fund link for the people responsible for the rioting.

-And I'm just trying to why why does one riot take so much precedence over five hundred and seventy-four other riots if rioting is wrong, it's wrong.
+And I'm just trying to, why does one riot take so much precedence over 574 other riots?

-Amazing to see how much the left-wing media has looked the other way.
+It's amazing to see how much the left-wing media has looked the other way.

-He has a rap sheet and has been arrested for assault, and he's allowed to write in a left-wing paper.
+He has a rap sheet and has been arrested for assault.

 They accept him as a real writer to then say that I deserve to be assaulted.